The Weight of Your Words

 You have the power to improve your confidence at a moment's notice.

 A healthy diet of encouraging words is just as important as a healthy diet of nutritious foods.
 Because your mind and body are connected, your body responds to your words and images.
-Your words can either uplift and lighten you or feel heavy and weigh you down.
+Your words can either uplift and lighten you or drain you and weigh you down.

 For example: “I hate my body.”
 “This is so hard.”
 “Things will never change.”